fdennig/NICER/README.md

-# NICE_Julia
+# NICER in Julia
 Contains the Julia code of the "NICE" integrated assessment model

 The original model from Francis Denning (https://github.com/fdennig/NICER) was running with Julia 0.6.
 This update allows to run under Julia 1.1.0.

 Content:
 - The "Optimization.jl" file contains the template for the main types of optimization.
 This is the main program.